savishy/devops-experiments/README.md

 With the setup in place:

 1. Make a continuous delivery (CD) pipeline using Jenkins, it should include CI Builds and other jobs neccessary for the software delivery lifecycle
 2. Create a DevOps Toolchain to completely automate the pipeline
 3. Push a built WAR using Jenkins build pipeline into the VM
 4. Also make sure that the location of tomcat and apache HTTPD should be flexible and controlled by Puppet/Chef/Ansible, in case no specific value is provided it should fall back to defaults

 **NOTES:**

 1. You can make any assumptions and be as innovative and creative as possible in your usage of tools for DevOps tool-chain
 2. You are expected to implement a CD pipeline with no use of shell scripts
 3. Check-in the complete project (cookbooks, manifests, Jenkins build definitions etc.) into a GitHub account and send us the repository location

-4. Use the spring application https://github.com/spring-projects/spring-petclinic/ as source for the CI And CD implementations.
+4. Use the spring application https://github.com/spring-projects/spring-petclinic/ as source for the CI And CD implementations
 5. Feel free to use AWS and share the working installation URL also.
 6. Recommended tool for AWS : Vagrant

 <a name="mynotes"/>